-mid-12c., tresor, from Old French tresor "treasury, hoard, treasure" (11c., Modern French trésor), from Gallo-Roman *tresaurus, from Latin thesaurus "treasury, treasure" (source also of Spanish, Italian tesoro), from Greek thesauros "store, treasure, treasure house" (see thesaurus).
+mid-12c., tresor, from Old French tresor "treasury, hoard, treasure" (11c., Modern French trésor), from Gallo-Roman *tresaurus, from Latin thesaurus "treasury, treasure" (source also of Spanish, Italian tesoro), from Greek thēsauros "store, treasure, treasure house," related to tithenai "to put, to place," from reduplicated form of PIE root *dhe- "to set, put."
 In Middle English also thresur, etc.; modern spelling is from 16c.
-Replaced Old English goldhord.
+Replaced Old English goldhord, maðm.
 General sense of "anything valued" is recorded from c.
 1200.
 Treasure hunt is first recorded 1913.
 For treasure trove, see trove.

 late 14c., "to amass treasure; to store up for the future," also figurative, "regard as precious, retain carefully in the mind," from treasure (n.).
 Related: Treasured; treasuring.

 updated on November 02, 2018